discourse/opendkim-signer/README.md

 # Publishing

 Running `make` will build and push.
-The tag will be generated from the date and time.
-If you need to specify one, run `make TAG=value`